mortcodesweb/mortcodesweb/README.md

 # MortCodesWeb
+(Mainly a native developer. misleading name lol)

-## Coding Languages (Skilled to Unskilled)
+## Coding Languages
 - C/C++
+- C#
+- Go
-- Lua
+- Java
 - Python
+- Vue.js
-- Java
+- SCSS
 - JavaScript
-- C#
-- SCSS

 ## About
 A young business founder that intends to emphasize passion and quality in products for our community.